Adamskoullos/VueX-4-and-The-Composition-API-Best-Practice/README.md

 ```

 In the above snippet, once the `PATCH` request has been successfully returned the action `fetchTodoOne` is dispatched, updating the state.todos array, which in turn provides the updated data globally to the application.

+A **Conditional class** was used to provide a strike-through text-decoration on completed tasks.